sgdheeban/WorkApp/README.md

 # WorkApp
-Client-Server Codebase for WorkApp, a platform for connecting talents with customers around the globe.
+Client-Server codebase for WorkApp, a generic client-server framework for building data-driven software applications.

+This is a project framework with all necessary utilities pre-built, and provides a ready to use project structure, which could be easily extended for any use case.

+This project was build as an academic exercise, well covered by JUnit test cases.

 ## Requirements